Liberal arts college

 A liberal arts college or liberal arts institution of higher education is a college with an emphasis on undergraduate study in the liberal arts of humanities and science.
 Such colleges aim to impart a broad general knowledge and develop general intellectual capacities, in contrast to a professional or vocational curriculum.
 Students in a liberal arts college generally major in a particular discipline while receiving exposure to a wide range of academic subjects.
 Although it draws on European antecedents, the liberal arts college is strongly associated with American higher education, and most liberal arts colleges around the world draw explicitly on the American model.

-There is no formal definition of a liberal arts college, but one American authority defines them as schools that "emphasize undergraduate education and award at least half of their degrees in the liberal arts fields of study".
+There is no formal definition of a liberal arts college, but the U.S. News & World Report defines them as schools that "emphasize undergraduate education and award at least half of their degrees in the liberal arts fields of study".
 Other researchers have adopted similar definitions.

 Although many liberal arts colleges are exclusively undergraduate, some also offer graduate programs that lead to a master's degree or doctoral degree in subjects such as English, general biology, fine arts, and law.
 Similarly, the term "liberal arts college" most commonly refers to an independent institution with a specialty in non-vocational coursework.
 It may also sometimes refer to a university college within or affiliated with a larger university.
 Most liberal arts colleges outside the United States follow this model.
 In the US, many "global" universities have rebranded their liberal arts colleges as arts and social sciences, arts and sciences, and humanities colleges or created individual and separate schools for traditional liberal arts disciplines.